 Rocky Gorge is a beautiful waterfall located in Albany, New Hampshire right off the Kancamagus Highway.
 The waterfall has a total height of 15 feet and it can be found along the Swift River.
 The Swift River flows strongest during spring when the snow melts and after heavy rainstorms.
-Although it is best to explore the waterfall in the spring, Rocky Gorge is a great spot to visit year-round.
+Although it is best to explore the waterfall in the spring to guarantee the most watershed, Rocky Gorge is a great spot to visit year-round.

 The waterfall itself drops in a unique formation consisting of lovely cascades.
 Photographers often enjoy taking long-exposure photos of the waterfall because there are many rocks where photographers can set up tripods.